July 1974

 29

-Mama Cass Elliot dies at age thirty-two, in Harry Nilsson's home in London.
+Mama Cass Elliot dies at age 32, in Harry Nilsson's home in London.
 A postmortem the next day shows that she died as a result of choking on a sandwich while in bed and from inhaling her own vomit.
 It will later be revealed that she suffered a heart attack.
 Elliot, born Ellen Naomi Cohen in Alexandria, Virginia, made her name as a member of the Mamas and the Papas, who had numerous hits from 1965 to 1968.
-She tried a solo career after that, which was fairly successful, and by the early Seventies was playing nightclubs and appearing on TV talk shows and Hollywood Squares.
+She tried a solo career after that, which with seven solo charters (including the #12 "Dream a Little Dream of Me") was fairly successful, and by the early '70s was playing nightclubs and appearing on TV talk shows and Hollywood Squares.
 Four days later, she is cremated in Hollywood.

 30